 Spaghetti Sauce From Scratch

-Love simple recipes like this one?
-You may really enjoy Merissa’s book, Little House Living: The Make Your Own Guide to a Frugal, Simple, and Self-Sufficient Life.
+If you love simple recipes like this one?
+You may really enjoy my book, Little House Living: The Make Your Own Guide to a Frugal, Simple, and Self-Sufficient Life.
 It’s filled with over 130 mix and DIY recipes and projects that are easy to make.

 Makes 4 servings